ShadmanRohan/shadmanrohan.github.io/aboutme.md

 ### Hobbies

 I like gaming, watching sit-coms, movies and cartoons.
-I also enjoy teaching and learning.
+I also enjoy teaching and learning new things.